WHERE THE INTERSECTION OF SCIENCE AND THE LAW IS EXECUTED IN COURTS OF LAW ALL ACROSS AMERICA

 Becoming a forensic trial consultant was not Mr. Tong’s first career choice.
 In-fact it was more a matter of survival.
 Over thirty-years ago during…

-THIS PAGE DEDICATED TO: false abuse allegations as well as false allegations of child sexual abuse.
+THIS PAGE DEDICATED TO: false abuse allegations as well as false allegations of child sexual harassment.

 Dean Tong is now offering his consultative or expert witness services for all Indigency (Insolvency or In Forma Pauperis) Juvenile – Dependency and/or Criminal Child Sex Cases at a 50% discounted retainer fee rate.
-If you face false abuse allegations or false allegations of child sexual abuse, please call Mr. Tong at 813.417.5362 for more information about his services.
+If you face false allegations of abuse or false accusations of child abuse, please call Mr. Tong at 813.417.5362 for more information about his services.
 Why you should ask the court to appoint a Trial Consultant to assist defense counsel/client?
-Indigency rules in Florida have changed recently but your private attorney or public defender can request Mr. Tong’s fees be paid by the Justice Administrative Commission (JAC)
+Indigency rules in Florida have changed recently but your private attorney or public defender can request Mr. Tong’s fees be paid by the Justice Administrative Commission (JAC) Here is a sample pleading requesting the Court pay Dean Tong’s fees as an expert on your case.
+And to cut expenses costs for courts and clients, Dean Tong is now offering expert witness testimony by skype or phone.
+Your 2016/2017 Contract for Due Process Services has been approved and executed by JAC.
+You may view the executed contract by logging onto JAC’s secure website and clicking on View Contract in the contract section.
+This is an automatic email message generated by the Justice Administrative Commission.
+This email address does not receive email.
+If you have any questions about this email, please contact the JAC Help Desk.

 Fourth National Incidence Study Shows Declines in Child Abuse.